joebedard/ORB_SLAM2/README.md

 git clone https://github.com/joebedard/ORB_SLAM2_TEAM.git ORB_SLAM2_TEAM
 ```

-CMake 3.1 or newer is supported.
+CMake 3.10 or newer is supported.
 Start with `CMakeLists.txt`.
+Note that some executables will only build if you have ZeroMQ, ROS, or Intel RealSense.

 There is also a script `build.sh` to build the *Thirdparty* libraries and *ORB-SLAM2-team*.
 Please make sure you have installed all required dependencies (see section 2).
 Execute:
 ```